kylhgr/ConsenSys-Academy-2021/Chapter-1-Fundamentals/Consensus-Decentralizing-Coordination.md

 **Distributed Computing**

 Origin: 1970s, airplans moved to electron control systems, manufactuers wanted to make sure that if a certain part of the electronics gave out while the plane is airborne, the whole plane wouldnt shut down.
+    - early works: non-adversarial systems: any faults that happened in a computer network, where the result of a natural system error, not hacking or active attacks

-consensus protocols are used to allow computers to work together, and let different servers agree on the state of a system!
+consensus protocols are used to allow computers to work together, and let different servers agree on the state of a system!, *good consensus protocols would continue to function with some errors*
+    - the ability of a consensus protocol to adapt to failure = resillience

+consensus protocols help systems maintain historical information = state
+    - state: set of variables describing a certain system at a specific time, when the variables are together they paint a picture of the architecture.